 Yet, our understanding of the global picture of good practice in ‘cultural governance and leadership’ is weak.
 Predominantly, what we know is gathered from a narrow literature and set of understandings that is mainly western (from predictable locations, for example: UK, USA and Europe).

-Accordingly, the aim of this seminar is to discuss the guise of cultural governance and leadership across a number of regions/locations across the globe.
-We want to discuss and change ideas about the way arts and cultural organizations are managed in a non-western location and what we can learn from each other!
+Accordingly, the aim of this seminar was to discuss the guise of cultural governance and leadership across a number of regions/locations across the globe.
+We wanted to discuss and change ideas about the way arts and cultural organizations are managed in a non-western location and what we can learn from each other!

-The seminar will focus on processes and encourage feedback and dialogue.
+The seminar focused on processes and encourage feedback and dialogue.
 The seminar will look at the impact of these understandings for the future.

-This seminar is a follow up of the European “education in cultural leadership” project of 2015-2016.
+This seminar was a follow up of the European “education in cultural leadership” project of 2015-2016.

 - Link to the TTTCP wesbite